Lingnan (University) College at Sun Yat-sen University: Guangzhou

 Academics and credits

-Students are enrolled in 16 S/N Carlson School International Business credits for a semester at Lingnan University.
-Courses are available in English, including business courses.
+Students are enrolled in 15 S/N Carlson School International Business (IBUS 5200) credits at the University of Minnesota during the semester they are abroad.
+Students will take a full course load (13-18 UMN credits per semester) at the host universitiy.
+Business courses taught in English are available for exchange students.
 Prior knowledge of Mandarin is not required.
 Lingnan recommends that exchange students take no more than 5 courses in one semester.
 There is one compulsory course, Doing Business in China (China Business Study), which is designed for exchange students.
 There are Mandarin language courses available to exchange students as well.

 |Books and Materials||$150|